Assadullah Amin: Biography

+Assadullah Amin was born to a Kharoti Ghilzai Pashtun family.
 In 1977, Asadullah Amin graduated from Kabul University.
 Following the Saur Revolution in 1978, Asadullah served as the Deputy Minister of Health and Secretary of the Kabul City Committee.
 In September 1979, Asadullah's uncle Hafizullah Amin had consolidated power to become the new leader of Afghanistan.
 Asadullah was appointed as the head of the National Security Committee more commonly known as KAM.
 He was present during an attempted assassination attempt on his uncle by the Soviet KGB.
 The Soviets had attempted to poison President Amin along with his guests.
 None of the guests died, however, as they had been drinking Coca-Cola which diluted the poison.
 Assadullah's condition was serious and he was sent to a hospital in Moscow.
 Following Operation Storm-333, Hafizullah Amin was killed by the Soviets.
 Assadullah Amin was extradited back to Afghanistan, now under the rule of the Parchamite Babrak Karmal.
 He was tortured to testify against his uncle, but he didn't do so.
-On June 9th, 1980 he was executed.
+On June 9, 1980, he was executed.